Hardware Trojans from Invisible Inversions: On the Trojanizability of Standard Cell Libraries: Trojanizability Assessment

 \subsubsection{Computing a Similarity Score}

 To quantify similarity between two cell-type representatives, we apply the alignment process described in \autoref{sec:robustmetric:distinguishability:representatives} and convert the result to a numerical score using the Jaccard distance adapted for via sets.
-The similarity score ranges from \textit{0 (perfect similarity)} to \textit{1 (complete dissimilarity)} and is computed as 1 minus the fraction of matched vias relative to the total vias in both cells.
-This metric penalizes misalignments: unmatched vias, missing vias, and vias displaced beyond half of a unit length all increase the dissimilarity.
+The similarity score ranges from \textit{1 (perfect similarity)} to \textit{0 (complete dissimilarity)} and is computed as the fraction of matched vias relative to the total number of vias in both cells.
+This metric penalizes misalignments: unmatched vias, missing vias, and vias displaced beyond half of a unit length all decrease the similarity.